callistus-shawn/Image-Style-Transfer/README.md

 ![]( https://github.com/callistus-shawn/Image-Style-Transfer/blob/main/test/readme.gif)
 #### Server :
 Using Flask for the backend allows seamless integration of the image style transfer models with front-end.

 #### Models:

-## How to run the application
-* Clone the repository to your local machine
-* Ensure that Python, Flask, and all necessary dependencies are installed.
-* Open the terminal/command prompt and navigate to the cloned directory.
-* Run python app.py to start the application.
-* Open a web browser and go to http://localhost:5000 to access the page.
-* Enter the username and password to access the homepage page.
-* In that page, enter any popular movie of your choice in the text field.
-* Then you'll get a few suggestions listed below.